1. Check out seasonal events

 The Arizona Commemorative Air Force Museum offers several events to honor war heroes, celebrate milestones, and keep military aviation history alive.
 Check out some of the exciting activities planned throughout the year.

 The Peak of Aviation Fun

 Fall and winter are our peak season, with tons of events for veterans and the public alike.
-Mark your calendar for Gathering of Legends, Aviation Fascination, Model Zona, the Big Band ’40s Dance, the EAA SportAir workshop, and more!
+Mark your calendar for Gathering of Legends, Model Zona, the Big Band ’40s Dance, the EAA SportAir workshop, and more!

 History Goes On Tour

 Each summer, we take our famous combat plane collection on tour across the United States and Canada.
 Come see the Flying Legends of Victory Tour to experience military aviation firsthand and ride through history in a real warbird.